lcase28/pscfFieldGen/README.md

-# pscf_field_generator
+# PSCF Particle Phase Field Generator

-A tool to generate PSCF initial guess files for spherical or cylindrical morphologies.
+A tool to generate PSCF initial guess files 3D or 2D "particle" morphologies.

 **NOTE:** This is a beta release.
 See Notes section at the bottom of this file for special assumptions made in its operation.